RamyGrb/Polytechnique/MVA_RL/README.md

 - **HW2** : UCB1 and Thompson Sampling algorithm for Stochastic Multi-Armed Bandit problem, Linear Bandit based for movie recommandation

-- **HW3** : REINFORCE algorithm with Gaussian policy, Linear Fitted Q-Iteration algorithm
+- **HW3** : REINFORCE algorithm with parametric policy models,  Fitted Q-Iteration algorithm with linear approximation

 The content of the course can be found on the course page ([here](http://chercheurs.lille.inria.fr/~lazaric/Webpage/MVA-RL_Course16.html)).